ets-labs/python-dependency-injector/docs/tutorials/cli.rst

    from dependency_injector import containers

-   class ApplicationContainer(containers.DeclarativeContainer):
+   class Container(containers.DeclarativeContainer):
        ...

 Container is empty for now.
 We will add the providers in the following sections.

 Let's also create the ``main()`` function.
 Its responsibility is to run our application.
-For now it will just create the container.
+For now it will just do nothing.

 Edit ``__main__.py``: